Concepts

 After entering all required information, click Next Step to proceed to the review step and confirm database creation.

-Users should review all configuration settings for the database before confirming creation:
+Users should review all configuration settings for the database cluster before confirming creation:

 After confirmation:

 The creation process typically takes 5–7 minutes.
-Once completed successfully, the database transitions to Running status.
-Note: If the database creation fails, please delete the failed database and create it again.
+Once completed successfully, the database cluster transitions to Running status.
+Note: If the database cluster creation fails, please delete the failed database cluster and create it again.

-To connect to the newly created database, refer to section Connect to the Database.
+To connect to the newly created database cluster, refer to section Connect to the database cluster.

-To operate the database, refer to section Database Operations.
+To operate the database cluster, refer to section Database cluster operations.